LilypadGames/Project-Virtual-Pond/.github/README.md

 7. **Develop**

 Any changes you now make will automatically restart the server.
 Access the game with `localhost:<specified port in config>` in your browser.
+If you dont know what to start working on, please check the Trello cited above in the links section and look for planned and unfinished features/mechanics that you would like to contribute to.

+8. **Submit Changes For Review**

 When you're finished implementing a new feature/mechanic, push your changes and submit them for review.
 This process is detailed here: https://github.com/firstcontributions/first-contributions.
-If you dont what to start working on, please check the Trello cited above in the links section and look for planned and unfinished features/mechanics that you would like to contribute to.